 The Bachelor of Health Sciences (Public Health) program is devoted to the environmental health dimension of public health.
 It is accredited by the Canadian Institute of Public Health Inspectors and graduates are academically eligible to sit for national certification examinations leading to the credential Certified Public Health Inspector (Canada) - CPHI(C).
-The program is available in a four-year option, a two-year postdiploma/degree accelerated option and a one-year professional degree completion option, available via distance education for those already holding the CPHI(C) credential.
+The program is available in a 120 Credit degree option, a two-year post-diploma/degree accelerated option and a one-year professional degree completion option, available via distance education for those already holding the CPHI(C) credential.